maykonlsf/mocker/README.md

 # Mocker

-Simple and lightweight tool to create and share mocked services for development or test environment.
+A simple and lightweight tool to create and share mocked services for development or test environment.

 ## Usage
-Mocker could be used through cli command or docker container.
+Mocker could be used through the command line or docker container.

 ### CLI
 #### Installation